-Do you wish your classroom bulletin boards or even your classroom door looked as amazing as the ones you find on Pinterest? Β I have 3 tips to make your classroom bulletin board pop that doesn’t require a decorating degree!
+Do you wish your classroom bulletin boards or even your classroom door looked as amazing as the ones you find on social media?
+I have five bulletin board ideas to make your classroom displays pop—no decorating degree required!

-One of the things, I’ve learned over the years is to find ways to make bulletin boards work all year long. Β When I first started teaching, I used to change the bulletin border every season! Β What was I thinking?! Β Now I use a solid background (usually fabric because it won’t fade!) and borders that match my classroom.
+One of the biggest lessons I’ve learned over the years is to make my bulletin boards work all year long.
+When I first started teaching, I used to change the bulletin border every season—what was I thinking?!
+Now, I use a solid background (usually fabric because it won’t fade!) and borders that match my classroom decor, saving me time.

-I’m not going to lie, it’s no easy task, but once you get the hang of it, it goes quickly. Β I first started out with 2 layers and now I use 3! Β It doesn’t really matter just layer those borders!!
+I’m not going to lie—layering borders is no easy task at first, but once you get the hang of it, it goes quickly!
+I started with two layers, and now I use three!
+It doesn’t matter how many; layer those borders to add depth and make your boards stand out.

 2. Make Your Letters Unique